nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 10. It took less than 30' to verify my domain, and the status will change to **Issued** when it's ready to be used.

 # Step 4: Create and Set Up S3 bucket
+I will need 2 buckets: one is for my subdomain www.nvo.one which will contains my static webside, and another one for my root nvo.one which will point to my subdomain bucket.

 ## Create and Set Up my sub-domain bucket
 I need to create a bucket to store my static website content